trev91/spa-react-daily-fashion/README.md

 ## Why I used what I used

 #### Images
-I used `react-image-gallery` to handle displaying the images to the end use.
+I used `react-image-gallery` to handle displaying the images to the end user.
 The 'carousel-like' feature was what I was going for, and the zoom on click feature brings the image into focus (from `react-medium-image-zoom`).
 The flow of the implementation goes well with the rest of the site's motion and feel.

 #### Chat
 I used `react-chat-widget` to set up the HTML for our eventual chat feature.
 It is nice because it auto-responds to you as you type to it - which gives us some control on what we can do while we wait to have the feature actually implemented from the back-end.
 The animation and flow feels good.